kubernetes/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 #### Ceph RBD

+For this to work you must have a functional Ceph cluster, and the `rbd` command line utility must be installed on any host/container that `kube-controller-manager` or `kubelet` are running on.

 First we must identify the Ceph client admin key.
 This is usually found in `/etc/ceph/ceph.client.admin.keyring` on your Ceph cluster nodes.
 The file will look something like this:

 ```